akka/akka-projection/docs/src/main/paradox/running.md

 ### Projection Behavior

 The `ProjectionBehavior` is an Actor `Behavior` that knows how to manage the Projection lifecyle.
 The Projection starts to consume the events as soon as the actor is spawn and will restart the source in case of failures (see @ref:[Projection Settings](projection-settings.md)).

+### Running with local Actor

+TODO: Explain how to directly use `ProjectionBehavior` and when it would make sense or not.

+### Running in Cluster Singleton

+TODO: Explain how run `ProjectionBehavior` as a cluster singleton and when it would make sense or not.